-Due to the rhythm of the air pressure systems, the wind patterns over the interior remain fairly predictable.
+Due to the rhythm of the air pressure systems over the interior of the country, the wind patterns over the interior remain fairly predictable.
 Prevailing wind over EPL 7769 is expected to be from the east and northeast, with occasional airflow from the southeast and southwest.
 Wind speed is expected to be low with more than two-thirds of the time lower than 2 m/s and an expected frequency of calms of 35%.
 The stronger air movements during the afternoons and evenings are the result of the ground being heated more in some places than others.
 During the winter months wind speed is slightly higher (Mendelsohn, et al., 2002).

-5.5 GEOLOGY AND GEOMORPHOLOGY
+5.4 GEOLOGY AND GEOMORPHOLOGY